 - Audiolibros Spanish-language Collection (169 titles)

 - A collection of single-use titles has been added to these subscriptions.
 See the "News and Updates" page for more information, including a title list in spreadsheet format.
 In 2014 a collection of eBooks was added as well, giving libraries the opportunity to test eBooks on the OneClickdigital platform at no additional cost to them.

-The title counts provided are as of 3/27/2012.
-Excel spreadsheets listing the titles are available:
+The title counts provided are as of 4/2/2014.
+An Excel spreadsheet listing the titles is available:

 There is some overlap between the collections.
 All titles on the OneClickdigital platform are compatible with both Apple and Windows devices.